The primitive equations with stochastic wind driven boundary conditions: Introduction

-subject to the same homogeneous boundary conditions.
-Here $\Lambda$ denotes the so-called Neumann operator mapping deterministic in-homogeneous boundary data to the solution of the associated stationary hydrostatic Stokes problem.
-This hydrostatic Neumann operator is constructed in Section \ref{sec4}.
+Here $\mathcal{N}$ denotes the so-called Neumann operator mapping deterministic inhomogeneous boundary data to the solution of the associated stationary hydrostatic Stokes problem.
+This hydrostatic Neumann operator is constructed in Subsection~\ref{subsec:Neumann} below.
 This construction allows us to view the stochastic boundary condition as a stochastic forcing term.
 For a similar approach within the setting of parabolic equations in divergence form we also refer to \cite{SchnaubeltVeraar2011}.
+Here, we call $V$ a solution to \eqref{eq:pe_stochi} subject to \eqref{bcl}, \eqref{bcb} and the stochastic condition \eqref{bc:stochi} if $V_b:=V-Z_b$ solves the equation

+subject to the same homogeneous boundary conditions \eqref{eq:Zb_bc}.
+As discussed in detail by Da Prato and Zabczyk in~\cite[Section 13]{DZ96}, if this solution $V$ were sufficiently regular, then it would constitute a solution to the actual inhomogeneous problem.
 We note that $Z_b$ is given by